nghttp2/nghttp2/README.rst

 * python >= 2.7
 * python-setuptools

-If you are using Ubuntu 14.04 LTS (trusty) or Debian 7.0 (wheezy) and above run the following to install the needed packages:
+If you are using Ubuntu 16.04 LTS (Xenial Xerus) or Debian 8 (jessie) and above, run the following to install the required packages:

 .. code-block:: text

     sudo apt-get install g++ make binutils autoconf automake autotools-dev libtool pkg-config \
       zlib1g-dev libcunit1-dev libssl-dev libxml2-dev libev-dev libevent-dev libjansson-dev \
+      libc-ares-dev libjemalloc-dev libsystemd-dev libspdylay-dev \
-      libc-ares-dev libjemalloc-dev cython python3-dev python-setuptools
+      cython python3-dev python-setuptools

-From Ubuntu 15.10, spdylay has been available as a package named `libspdylay-dev`.
+Since Ubuntu 15.10, spdylay has been available as a package named `libspdylay-dev`.
 For the earlier Ubuntu release, you need to build it yourself: http://tatsuhiro-t.github.io/spdylay/